Python3pkg/Nappy/wiki/Rate-Limits.md

 When subjected to unusually heavy loads the NumerousApp server will sometimes return an HTTP 504 "Gateway Timeout" error.
 It may also return a more generic HTTP 500 "Server Error" error.

 >The NumerousApp support staff confirms that although the server is hosted on a service
->that scales with increasing demand load, there are still some preset limits on the
+>that scales with increasing demand load, they have preset limits on the
->range of acceptable loads.
-You might think of this as "sanity check" the scaling service
->enforces in case something crazy causes a request storm at the server.
-This does mean, however,
+>range of acceptable loads in case something crazy causes a request storm at the server.
->that sometimes unexpectedly-large or sudden increases in demand cause a temporary provisioning
+>Thus, sometimes unexpectedly-large or sudden increases in demand can cause a temporary
->problem that leads to these server errors
+>provisioning problem that leads to server errors 500 or 504.

 It is likely, but by no means semantically guaranteed, that such server errors imply that the API operation was never completed and that it might be appropriate to delay for some period of time and try again.
 This can be implemented in a throttle function as shown here: